gmn42/stfc-mod/INSTALL.md

 To use the Windows version of the mod under Wine, the wine DLL override setting for `version.dll` _must_ be set to `n,b` or it will not be loaded.
 If you have installed the game using the [STFC installer for the Lutris game manager](https://lutris.net/games/star-trek-fleet-command/) (recommended), this override will have already been defined in the runner configuration.
 Otherwise, it can be set in the `winecfg.exe` Libraries tab or by setting the `WINEDLLOVERRIDES` enviroment variable to `version.dll=n,b` before launching the game.

 For installation, generally follow the Windows directions above.
-The only real change will be the location of the game folder, which should be in the directory-  `drive_c/Games/Star Trek Fleet Command/Star Trek Fleet Command/default/game` relative the wine environment (WINEPREFIX) you're running it under.
+The only real change will be the location of the game folder, which should be in the directory `drive_c/Games/Star Trek Fleet Command/Star Trek Fleet Command/default/game` relative the wine environment (WINEPREFIX) you're running it under.